livefir/fir/REDIRECT_IMPLEMENTATION.md

     // Create the redirect function call with the URL jsAction := fmt.Sprintf("$fir.redirect(%s)", url)

-    // Use TranslateEventExpression to translate the events, forcing nohtml modifier return TranslateEventExpression(info.Value, jsAction, "", "nohtml") }
+    // Use TranslateEventExpression to translate the events return TranslateEventExpression(info.Value, jsAction, "") }
 ```